abhinandanrai/abhinandanrai/README.md

 **Talking about Personal Stuffs:**
 - 👨🏽‍💻 I’m Currently working on some cool Machine Learning projects :wink:
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently learning DL and NLP
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: abhinandan9rai@gmail.com